wkasdorp/forest-2-domains/README.md

 New features:
 * Converted VMs to use managed disks.
 * Removed the storage account.
-* Made the child domain is optional.
+* Made the child domain optional.
-* Greatly simplified the optional parts of the template.
+* Greatly simplified the optional parts of the template using the new "condition" keyword.

 Willem Kasdorp, 10-2-2017.